DBC201/leetcode-solutions/README.md

+# leetcode-solutions
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Telemetry
 Next.js collects anonymous telemetry data about general usage.
 You can opt out of telemetry by running `npx next telemetry disable` or by setting the environment variable `NEXT_TELEMETRY_DISABLED=1`.

+## Why?
+You can already see your solutions on LeetCode?
+I don't like the UI, it's not fast enough and not mobile friendly.
+Perhaps fetching solutions like this is against LeetCode's policy, but they are my solutions are they not?
+Until leetcode sends me a cease and desist letter, this project will continue to exist.

 ## Getting Started